emqx/cloud-docs/en_US/create/serverless.md

 6. After agreeing to the agreement, the deployment process will begin.
 You can monitor the progress on the **Projects** page, and once the status changes to **Running**, your deployment has been successfully created and is ready for use.

-## Deployment Overview
+## View Deployment

-The deployment overview page provides real-time status and connection information for your deployment.
+After the deployment is created, it will appear on the Cloud console home page.
+Click the Serverless deployment card to enter the deployment overview page.
+On the overview page, you can check the real-time status and connection information for your deployment.

    ![serverless](./_assets/serverless_overview.png)